pitrov/docs.erisindustries.com/tutorials/chainmaking.md

 Now it is time to generate some keys!

-For the purposes of this tutorial **only** we will also create all of the necesary keys for all of the "users" of the chain and we will do so without passwords.
+For the purposes of this tutorial **only** we will also create all of the necessary keys for all of the "users" of the chain and we will do so without passwords.
 Again, this is for demonstration purposes only, for a production system you will not do what we're about to do.

 ```bash
 eris keys gen